joinerda/unity-modeling-toolkit/README.md

 Many of these tools have been developed to provide outreach opportunities to students new to programming, so that they can build a 3D numerical model and visualize it in VR in a single platform.

+Currently the UMT consists of a package to assist in integration of ODEs using RK4 and ABM methods, and a tool to perform timestepped actions in a thread outside of the Unity runtime loop.